JuliaAI/MLJ.jl/paper/paper.md

                                       n=25)
 ```

-In this random search example default priors are assigned to each
+In this random search example, default priors are assigned to each
-hyper-parameter but options exist to customize these.
+hyper-parameter, but options exist to customize these.
 Both resampling
 and tuning have options for parallelization; Julia has first class
 support for both distributed and multi-threaded parallelism.